fossell/wrfcloud/docs/Users_Guide/faqs.rst

   .. dropdown:: How much does it cost?

-     Web domain, Hpc6a, Data egress
+     The main costs include hosting a web domain, compute cluster time, and data egress.
+The web domain typically costs $12/year.
-     For example, a domain with500x600 grid points and 6km resolution, 24-hour forecast with hourly output costs about $3.00.
+     The forecasts are run on AWS's hpc6a clusters, that cost $3.00/hour.
+The total cost of running a forecast depends on the forecast details.
+For example, a domain with 500x700 grid points and 6km resolution, 24-hour forecast with hourly output costs about $XX.xx.
+     The data egress costs $0.09/gb and the total cost depends on the interaction with the forecast viewer.
+For example, to view every variable available right now, for a 24-hour forecast with hourly output, it's about 700mb, which translates to about $0.06.

   .. dropdown:: Can you run multiple domains?